Tamara Jennings, Dip. Integrative Counselling, MBACP Registered

 |Face to face counselling:||Yes|

-My regular working hours are from 9 am to 6 pm.
-I am also able to offer evening and Saturday appointments depending on my availability.
+My regular working hours are from 9 am to 8 pm Monday to Saturday.
+I am also able to offer Sunday appointments depending on my availability.

 Types of client